-Daytime (7.30am - 8.00pm) 55dB LAeq and 80 dB LAfmax
+Daytime (7.30am - 8.00pm) 55dB L{Aeq} and 80 dB L{Afmax}

-Noise shall be measured in accordance with NZS6801:2008 "Acoustics-Measurement of Environmental Sound", and assessed in accordance with NZS6802:2008 "Acoustics-Environmental Noise".
+Noise shall be measured in accordance with NZS6801:2008 "Acoustics- Measurement of Environmental Sound", and assessed in accordance with NZS6802:2008 "Acoustics-Environmental Noise".

-E26.1.18 Rail movements into, within and out of the Dairy Processing Management Area are excluded from compliance with the above rules provided that for the Outline Development Plan in Appendix 26B, the number of night time rail movements do not exceed 2 per 24 hour period.
+E26.1.18 Rail movements into, within and out of the Dairy Processing Management Area are excluded from compliance with the above rules provided that for the Outline Development Plan in Appendix 26B, the number of night time rail movements do not exceed 2 per night 24hour period (night is defined as being between 8.00 pm and 7.30 am).